Ellis W. Williamson

 Ellis W. Williamson (June 4, 1918 – January 28, 2007) was a United States Army Major General who served in World War II, the Korean War and the Vietnam War.
 He led the 173rd Airborne Brigade, the first US Army unit to deploy to South Vietnam and later commanded the 25th Infantry Division there.

 Early life and education

 Williamson was born in Raeford, North Carolina on 4 June 1918.
 During high school he joined the 120th Infantry Regiment, part of the North Carolina National Guard.

-Williamson graduated with a Bachelor of Arts degree from Atlantic Christian College in 1940, a MBA from Harvard Business School in 1962, and a masters degree from George Washington University.
+Williamson graduated with a Bachelor of Arts degree from Atlantic Christian College in 1940, an MBA from Harvard Business School in 1962, and a masters degree from George Washington University.

 Career

 World War II

 Williamson was commissioned as a Second Lieutenant in March 1941 and with the US entry into World War II, the 120th Infantry was federalised and sent for overseas service.

 In January 1945 Williamson, now a lieutenant colonel led the 1st Battalion of the 120th Infantry during the Battle of the Bulge.